Andrewfeng123/andrewfeng123.github.io/docs/_portfolio/cppnorth2025.md

 * for the shipped version, ONNX and all libraries it uses need to be compiled and various licenses checked with legal
 * exceptions are not okay in game dev, but ONNX throws exceptions; this can be turned off, but then it would just abort instead in situations with exceptions; the workaround is to add prechecks for all the conditions that would trigger exceptions.

-Advanced Ranges: Writing Modular, Clean, and Efficient code with Custom Views
+## _Advanced Ranges: Writing Modular, Clean, and Efficient code with Custom Views_ by Steve Sorkin
-====

 I remember the talk to be quite technically advanced so I'll write about what I learned about the subject afterwards instead.